lisuyi/PBadv_czsl/README.md

 # PrBaAdv_czsl
-Previous remarkable works primarily addressed CZSL problem by focusing on disentangling strategy or utilizing object-based conditional probabilities to constrain the selection space of attributes.
-We devise a model-agnostic and Primitive-Based Adversarial (PrBaAdv) training method to model this procedure.
-The code will be publicly available at the time of paper review.
+Previous notable works primarily addressed the Compositional Zero-Shot Learning (CZSL) problem by focusing on disentangling strategies or utilizing object-based conditional probabilities to constrain the selection space of attributes.
+In contrast, we propose a model-agnostic Primitive-Based Adversarial (PrBaAdv) training method to address this issue.
+The code will be made publicly available at the time of paper review.